compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 (define one 2)
 one
 ```
+Here, the second definition *overlaps* with the first.

-There are three sensible options:
+There are three sensible options for output:
 - Option 1: The interpreter throws an error when the user tries to redefine `one` on the second line;
 - Option 2: The interpreter prints `1`, silently ignoring the second definition;
 - Option 3: The interpreter prints `2`, updating the entry in the environment to `one -> 2`.
 Here, we say the newer definition *shadows* the older one.